Home / Resume / IT / Software Engineer

 1. 1

 Relevant tech stack.
 Do your skills match what they use?
-If the posting says React/TypeScript/AWS and your resume leads with jQuery/PHP, you're filtered out before a human sees it.
+If the posting says React, TypeScript, and AWS and your resume leads with jQuery and PHP, you're filtered out before a human sees it.

 2. 2

 Measurable impact.
-"Reduced API latency by 40%" tells a story.
+"Reduced p99 API latency by 40%" tells a story.
 "Worked on backend services" tells nothing.
-Numbers are the single easiest way to stand out.
+Latency, throughput, uptime, deploy frequency, and test coverage are the numbers that make engineers stand out.

 3. 3

 Evidence of collaboration.
 Software isn't built alone.
-Code reviews, cross-functional projects, mentoring, and leading initiatives all signal you'll work well on a team.
+Code reviews, cross-functional projects, on-call rotations, mentoring, and leading initiatives all signal you'll work well on a team.

 If your resume communicates these three things in the first 7-second scan, you'll make it to the detailed read.
 Everything below is about making that happen.